novnod/Goatbot/README.md

 # Goatbot
-Just learning by creating a Telegram chat bot with Python.
+Just a simply telegrambot using Python.